Back-to-School Health Tips For Kids at Every Age

 In a perfect world, their eyes light up, and they’re all ears, right?
 Right.
 It may go in one ear and out the other, but if we don’t educate our kids on best practices to beat airborne germs, the chances our homes will become hotbeds for cold and flu this season may double.
 I don’t know about you, but I’m not taking that chance!

 Below, I’ve listed some tips from my brand partner KnowYourOTCs.org to help empower your kids to be as aware—and prepared—for a new school season and new germs.
 Scroll down to the age group most relevant to you and your kids.

-4 Tips for Parents of Preschool-Aged Kids:
+4 Tips for Parents of Preschool-Aged Kids

-Always use the proper word for vitamins when speaking to them.
-Never call it candy.
 In fact, Dr. Swanson admittedly recalls referring to liquid medicines as “yum-yums” when her boys were young in an effort to get them to take acetaminophen or other medicine easily.
 She has since called this a “totally novice move as a mom and pediatrician.”
 Never tell kids medicines (including vitamins) are candy, even if they don’t like to take it.

-Teach them to only take medicine from a parent or trusted caregiver.
 And make sure all your medicines are stored safely up and away and out of sight!
 Find more information about the safe storage of medicines here.

 3 Tips for Parents of Elementary School-Aged Kids:

-My six year old Roman is notorious for leaving a trail behind, whether it’s candy wrappers or Kleenex, so when it comes to germs in the house, he’s a likely culprit.
+Roman is notorious for leaving a trail behind, whether it’s candy wrappers or Kleenex, so when it comes to germs in the house, he’s a likely culprit.
 But he’s also very responsive when we empower him with tasks that make him feel as independent as his older siblings.
 So with this age group, building upon a foundation of prevention and creating good habits through clear communication is key.

-Have them join you when reading the Drug Facts label of medicines.
 When you reach for an OTC medicine to help treat their symptoms, involve them in the process of reading the Drug Facts label before administering the medicine.
 In this process, they will learn about safe dosing and using the proper dosing device, along with creating a good habit of reading the label first.

-Continue the self-care conversations.
-Obviously the importance of hand-washing doesn’t stop after the pre-school years and elementary school-aged kids still need gentle reminders.
+Obviously, the importance of hand-washing doesn’t stop after the pre-school years and elementary school-aged kids still need gentle reminders.
 Additionally, early elementary is about the age when kids take the lead in brushing their own teeth but still will need reminders to brush twice a day, along with a trusted caregiver checking in to ensure they are continuing good brushing and flossing habits.
 Find more tips on good oral care habits here.

-3 Tips for Parents of Middle School-aged Kids:
+3 Tips for Parents of Middle School-Aged Kids:

 Ahh…the tween years.
-Jackson (11) and Dylan (10) are at the age when self-care is starting to become important to them.
+Jackson and Dylan are at the age when self-care is starting to become important to them.
 As they start to show interest, this is the perfect time to help encourage them to take the lead in their own self-care while gently reminding them of a few things.

 As parents, we can never be too prepared with good prevention practices.
-As our little ones embark upon another season of growth and development, having a healthy, happy home is a game changer.
+As our little ones embark upon another season of growth and development, having a healthy, happy home is a game-changer.
 Those under-the-weather setbacks not only slow the kids down, but Mom and Dad as well.
 Who’s got time for that?
 Not the Schaffer Six!
 Empowering our kids for self-care this school season is a priority for us—before the next flu season sets in.
-What does your Back to School Health Huddle look like this year?
+What does your Back-to-School Health Huddle look like this year?
 Comment below!